0x3F3F/0x3F3F.github.io/_posts/2021-03-06-Asset-Light-Companies.md

 is poor.
 He specifically mentions companies with fixed costs, emerging markets, gold and residential real estate.

 In [this video](https://vimeo.com/535034640/5467084c46) Andy Parker of Horizon kinetics states that he thinks TIPs fail as an inflation hedge for 2 reasons.
-Firstly, that they are a bet on inflation rather than a hedge as for TIPs to have a +ve rate of return inflation needs to be high.
+Firstly, that they are a bet on inflation rather than a hedge, for TIPs to have a +ve rate of return inflation needs to be high.
 Secondly, TIPs underestimate the rate of inflation as they use CPI which understates inflation, so the bet is not well placed.

 Given the above, I have been looking for alternative inflation hedges so as to mitigate the risk of potential problems with TIPs.
 Ideally, I have